-- Administer first aid appropriate to their level of training/competency. - look after the first-aid equipment in their area, restocking first-aid containers when required, replacing out of date materials and informing the School Nurse if items have been used and extra supplies are needed. - ensure that an ambulance or other professional medical help is summoned when appropriate - liaise with the governing body and Head as appropriate - ensure that all accidents and injuries are appropriately recorded - ensure that all members of full time and temporary staff are familiar with the school's first-aid provision. - Notify, Senior School Deputy Head or Junior School Office Manager when their first aid qualification is due for renewal. - Ensure that the HR Administrator has an up to date copy of their first aid qualification certificate on completion of their training
+- Administer first aid appropriate to their level of training/competency. - look after the first-aid equipment in their area, restocking first-aid containers when required, replacing out of date materials and informing the School Nurse if items have been used and extra supplies are needed. - ensure that an ambulance or other professional medical help is summoned when appropriate - ensure that all accidents and injuries are appropriately recorded - ensure that all members of full time and temporary staff are familiar with the school's first-aid provision. - Notify the Senior School Director of Teaching and Learning and or Junior School General Manager when their first aid qualification is due for renewal. - Ensure that the HR Department has an up to date copy of their first aid qualification certificate on completion of their training